semrush/intergalactic/website/docs/components/slider/slider-code.md

 @## Numeric slider

-The slider can be used in combination with [InputNumber](/components/input-number/).
-Also, if you enter too large or too small value into the [InputNumber](/components/input-number/), an error is shown.
+The Slider can be used in conjunction with the [InputNumber](/components/input-number/) component.
+Additionally, if you input a value that is either too large or too small into the InputNumber, an error will be displayed.

 @example slider-with-input